New Patients (972) 666-1594

 What can I do to maintain the results from non-surgical gum treatment?

 The best way to maintain results after any periodontal treatment is to practice a regimented oral care routine.
-Brushing and flossing your teeth at least twice daily I crucial to your overall oral health.
+Brushing and flossing your teeth at least twice daily is crucial to oral health.
 We also recommend scheduling regular dental cleanings and examinations in our office so we can keep up with and maintain your progress.

 What are the goals of nonsurgical periodontal therapy?

-The basic objectives of nonsurgical periodontal therapy are to eliminate and regulate risk factors, remove infection and get rid of inflammation.
-It is always our goal to remove infection and reduce symptoms and risks that are associated with gum disease.
+The basic objectives of non-surgical gum therapy are to eliminate and regulate risk factors, remove infection, and eliminate inflammation.
+Our goal is always to remove infection and reduce symptoms and risks associated with gum disease.